seatrix/Underwater_acoustic_modem/Home.md

 5. Continue update coding from Simulink.

 **05-07-May-2015**
+Assembled the board with Nghia after work.

-Connected RRC in, found right delay to get zero error output [Received Signal with RRC.PNG](https://bitbucket.org/repo/Lx4j45/images/1056547846-Received%20Signal%20with%20RRC.PNG)
+Connected RRC in, found right delay to get zero error output [Received Signal with RRC](https://bitbucket.org/repo/Lx4j45/images/1056547846-Received%20Signal%20with%20RRC.PNG)

 [RRC Filter](https://bitbucket.org/repo/Lx4j45/images/4136884445-RRC%20Filter.PNG)

+**08-May-2015**
+Worked with Prof Eldon to figure out how to decode the received signal in Receiver.

+**09-11-May-2015**

+Found some output but they were not the same as we sent in transmitter.
+We sent " Hello world 00#" but attachment is something we received.
+[Output Message in Receiver](https://bitbucket.org/repo/Lx4j45/images/611252069-Capture.PNG)